 "Using apps on Apple TV, iPhone and iPad has become the primary way for so many of us to watch television," said Eddy Cue, Apple's senior vice president of Internet Software and Services.
 "The TV app shows you what to watch next and easily discover TV shows and movies from many apps in a single place."

-The TV app became available in December 2016 as part of the point upgrade tvOS 10.1.
+The TV app became available in December 2016 as part of the point upgrade tvOS 10.1, but for US owners only.

 The UK Tech Weekly Podcast comes out every Friday.
 Follow the team on Twitter to get notifications of new episodes.